 Pots au chocolat is the French name for our more prosaic chocolate pots.
 These ones are a rich but silky smooth chocolate custard flavoured with Amaretto and decorated with a whipped white chocolate ganache and crushed amaretti biscuits.
 Perfect for a make ahead dinner party dessert.

-Twitter can be a great place for stimulating ideas – who would have thought of yogurt custard?
+Twitter can be a great place for stimulating ideas.
+Who would have thought of yogurt custard?
 Well, following a Twitter conversation with Dom of Belleau Kitchen and Total Greek Yogurt a challenge was born.
 Dom was to have a go at making yogurt custard and I was going to try a chocolate version.
-Dark chocolate custard was what I had in mind as it would of course be delicious, but at the last minute I decided I would make a white chocolate custard which I thought would go particularly well with a fruity crumble.
+Dark chocolate custard was what I had in mind as it would of course be delicious, but at the last minute I decided I would make a white chocolate yogurt custard which I thought would go particularly well with a fruity crumble.

 This is what I did:

 - Cut three large slices of the date and walnut cake and cut them into roughly 1 inch cubes.

 - Placed these into a glass bowl.

 - Spooned over 6 tbsp of damson liqueur and a couple tbsp of orange syrup (leftover from the candied orange peel).

 - Made 1 pint of custard, left to cool then poured over the cake pieces.

 - Whipped 250ml double cream until it just held it’s shape then spooned this over the custard.